Genital; Swab (Culturette Swab) Body Fluid; Black Screw Respiratory, Tissue, Urine; Sterile Cup

 Unacceptable Conditions

-Cotton or calcium alginate-tipped swab, wooden shaft swab, transport swab containing gel or charcoal, formalin-fixed and/or paraffin-embedded tissues, Port-a-Cul tube, anaerobic fluid vials, or dry swab (no pledget or sponge)
+Cotton or calcium alginate-tipped swab, wooden shaft swab, transport swab containing gel or charcoal Formalin-fixed and/or paraffin-embedded tissues, Port-a-Cul tube Anaerobic fluid vials Dry swab (no pledget or sponge) Bone marrow Decalcified bone Slides Respiratory fluid specimens placed in viral transport medium (M4-RT, M4, or M5) Body fluid specimens placed in viral transport medium (M4-RT, M4, or M5)

 Collection Comments